The full statement of charwoman Sarah Jane Draper. Courtesy of John Gannon.

 - Does not believe the front door lock was in a faulty state – corroborating Wallace’s state that the front door lock had been in working order.
 Did Draper have a key or ever lock/unlock it herself?
 She had never answered the door during her time there she says.

-- Had sent a postcard to tell the Wallaces she would not turn up on the 21st of January, but did in fact show up.
+- Had sent a postcard to tell the Wallaces she would not turn up on the 21st of January.

 - Cleaned the room right through, would be very familiar with the house and possibly its contents e.g. the location of the insurance box?